hxhue/coroutine_http_server/README.md

 <!-- Install `liburing` by `sudo apt install liburing-dev`. -->

 Then run cmake commands to build the project.
+(You can run unit tests in the build directory by running `ctest`.)

 Development setup: